rufuspollock-okfn/cop21/23-oct-2015/index.md

 (c) Support the implementation of the joint mitigation and adaptation approach for the integral and sustainable management of forests as an alternative policy approach to results - based payments.

-> Requests the SBSTA to elaborate modalities and procedures for the mechanism for sustainable development referred to in paragraph 34 above and report to the IPC at its [X] session with a view to the IPC making recommendations, for consideration and adoption by the CMA at its first session, that inter alia:
+ Requests the SBSTA to elaborate modalities and procedures for the mechanism for sustainable development referred to in paragraph 34 above and report to the IPC at its [X] session with a view to the IPC making recommendations, for consideration and adoption by the CMA at its first session, that inter alia:

->
-> \(a) Provide, where desired by the participating Parties, for achievement of real, permanent, additional and verified mitigation and adaptation outcomes to meet conditional nationally determined [contributions] [commitments][other] consistent with the rules and of the COP.]
+ (a) Provide, where desired by the participating Parties, for achievement of real, permanent, additional and verified mitigation and adaptation outcomes to meet conditional nationally determined [contributions] [commitments][other] consistent with the rules and of the COP.]

->
-> **[Option 3:** No text on this mechanism;]
+ **[Option 3:** No text on this mechanism;]

 *<span style="font-variant:small-caps;">Adaptation</span>*

-35\. *[Decides* that the activities referred to in Article 4, paragraph 6, of the Agreement should:
+35. *[Decides* that the activities referred to in Article 4, paragraph 6, of the Agreement should:

 (a) Not be prescriptive or result in the duplication of efforts;